 ‘If you do, you do, but I don’t think fat is in your future.
 We’ll burn up the carbs hiking.’

-She takes the plates to rinse and stick in the dishwasher, ‘I read that seventy percent of Americans are overweight and that half of those are obese.
+When we're done she takes the plates to rinse and stick in the dishwasher, ‘I read that seventy percent of Americans are overweight and that half of those are obese.
 People weren’t always so fat.’

 ‘Why do they fall for it?’